-- Type the name of OS -Windows XP and rest will set by default.
+- Type the name of the OS -Windows XP and the rest will be set by default.

-- Create Virtual Hard disk (VHD) and set RAM.
+- Create a Virtual Hard disk (VHD) and set RAM.

 - Select the created Windows XP virtual Machine appearing on the left side of the VirtualBox main screen.

-- Click on Settings option from the menu.
+- Click on the Settings option from the menu.